princ3od/MaterialSurface/README.md

 - LinkedIn: https://www.linkedin.com/in/princ3od/
 - Email: princ3od@gmail.com
 ## Note
-Check out [MaterialSkin](https://github.com/IgnaceMaes/MaterialSkin) which is a similar project but lacks components from this project like Drawer, TabControl, Tooltip...
+- Check out [MaterialSkin](https://github.com/IgnaceMaes/MaterialSkin) which is a similar project but conatins missing components from this project like Drawer, TabControl, Tooltip...
+- Give this project a star if you found it helpful.
 ## Preview Images
 *Home tab*
 ![Home Tab](https://i.imgur.com/hI5L8Ai.png)